frederic-perez/Good-Programming-Practices/README.md

     - __U__: Untestability
     - __P__: Premature Optimization
     - __I__: Indescriptive Naming (and just Naming, for that matter)
-      > _"Choosing good names takes time but saves more than it takes.
-So take care with your names and __change them__ when you find better ones."_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
+      > _“Choosing good names takes time but saves more than it takes.
+So take care with your names and __change them__ when you find better ones.”_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
       <!-- -->
-      > _"You should name a variable using the same care with which you name a ﬁrst-born child."_ -- James O. Coplien, in the Foreword of Robert C. Martin’s _Clean Code: A Handbook of Agile Software Craftsmanship_
+      > _“You should name a variable using the same care with which you name a ﬁrst-born child.”_ -- James O. Coplien, in the Foreword of Robert C. Martin’s _Clean Code: A Handbook of Agile Software Craftsmanship_
     - __D__: Duplication, also known as __WET__ (We Edit Terribly, We Enjoy Typing...) _vs_ the recommended __DRY__ ([Don’t Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself))
   - [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) code
     > Acronym for five design principles intended to make software designs more understandable, flexible and maintainable.